Lizard (character): Life in New York

-During another encounter with Spider-Man after Peter's attempts to remove his powers resulted in him growing four extra arms, a bite from Morbius endowed the Lizard with Connors' personality via the infection of a strange enzyme.
+During another encounter with Spider-Man after Peter's attempts to remove his powers resulted in him growing four extra arms, a bite from Morbius endowed the Lizard with Connors's personality via the infection of a strange enzyme.
 Connors then synthesized an antidote for himself and Spider-Man using the Morbius enzyme.
-Curt Connors later aided Spider-Man, Ka-Zar, and the Black Panther against Stegron the Dinosaur Man.
-After the apparent death of the Jackal, Dr. Connors determined that Spider-Man was not a clone.
+Curt Connors later aided Spider-Man, Ka-Zar, and Black Panther against Stegron.
+After the apparent death of the Jackal, Connors determined that Spider-Man was not a clone.
 Later, the Lizard battled both Stegron and Spider-Man after Stegron kidnapped Billy Connors.
-For a time, Peter Parker worked as a teaching assistant to Dr. Connors at Empire State University, although Connors had no idea that Peter was actually Spider-Man.
-During this time, Spider-Man and Connors dealt with one of Connors' previous experiments in the form of the Iguana.
+For a time, Peter Parker worked as a teaching assistant to Connors at Empire State University, although Connors had no idea that Peter was Spider-Man.
+During this time, Spider-Man and Connors dealt with one of Connors's previous experiments in the form of the Iguana.

-During the first of the Secret Wars, the Lizard refused to participate on either side of the conflict.
+During the first of the Secret Wars, the Lizard had reverted to his more primitive state and refused to participate on either side of the conflict.
 Although he was collected by the Beyonder along with other villains, he broke away from the main group after the first battle to settle in a swamp, where he befriended the Wasp, who had helped him treat an injury that he had sustained in the first battle.
 After the Lizard was blasted by the magic of the Enchantress, he reverted to human form.

-After Connors' return from this event, his wife Martha, unable to take it anymore since Connors had said that he had been permanently cured, only to disappear for many days and then return home in tattered clothing with no plausible explanation as to where he had been, took their son Billy and separated from Curt.
-The Lizard had apparently been affected by inter-dimensional teleportation so that Connors' mind presided over the Lizard, and he battled the Owl alongside Spider-Man.
-However, mystical activity during the Inferno crisis once again brought the Lizard's bestial nature to the fore, and Spider-Man cured him again.
+After Connors's return from this event, his wife Martha, unable to take it anymore since Connors had said that he had been permanently cured, only to disappear for many days and then return home in tattered clothing with no plausible explanation as to where he had been, took their son Billy and separated from Curt.
+The Lizard had been affected by inter-dimensional teleportation so that Connors's mind presided over the Lizard, and he battled the Owl alongside Spider-Man.
+However, mystical activity during Inferno once again brought the Lizard's bestial nature to the fore, and Spider-Man cured him again.